kfjahnke/envutil/README.md

     interpolation options:
       --itp ITP              interpolator: 1 for bilinear, -1 for OIIO, -2 bilinear+twining
     parameters for twining (with --itp -2):
-      --twine TWINE          use twine*twine oversampling - default: automatic settings --twine_width WIDTH    widen the pick-up area of the twining filter --twine_sigma SIGMA    use a truncated gaussian for the twining filter (default: don't)
+      --twf_file TWF_FILE    read twining filter from a file --twine TWINE          use twine*twine oversampling - default: automatic settings --twine_width WIDTH    widen the pick-up area of the twining filter --twine_sigma SIGMA    use a truncated gaussian for the twining filter (default: don't)